bitcointranscripts/tstbtc/Readme.md

         - Process diarization. [deepgram only]
         - Process chapters.
 4. Postprocess: Offers multiple options for further actions:
-    - **Pull Request**: Opens a PR on the [bitcointranscripts](https://github.com/bitcointranscripts/bitcointranscripts) repo for the resulting transcript.
+    - **Push to GitHub**: Push transcripts to your fork of the [bitcointranscripts](https://github.com/bitcointranscripts/bitcointranscripts) repo.
     - **Markdown**: Saves transcripts in a markdown format supported by bitcointranscripts.
     - **Upload**: Saves transcripts in an AWS S3 Bucket.
     - **Push to Queuer backend**: Sends transcripts to [a Queuer backend](https://github.com/bitcointranscripts/transcription-review-backend).